rohit88kmr19/API_Projects/README.md

 # API_Projects

-First Download all the Collections and Import it via Postman, you will be able to see all the collecitons with the below points:
+**First Download all the Collections and Import it via Postman, you will be able to see all the collecitons with the below points.**

 - There are three projects with different requests run on Newman and Command Line interface.
 - The reports are also attached with results (Total Test Cases, Assertions, Failed,Passed).